First Apocalypse of James: Summary

 James expresses his fear of the powers that rule the world.
 Jesus reassures James that he will reveal to him his redemption and everything else, not only for James but for the sake of the faith of many people.
 After Jesus departs to be crucified, James suffers and is distressed until Jesus reappears to him and explains that he has not suffered and that the people have done him no harm.
 Jesus explains that the people exist as a type of the archons and that they deserve to be destroyed through them.
 Jesus warns James that he (Jesus) has stirred up great anger and wrath against himself but that it is necessary for the sake of others.

 Jesus tells James that he will undergo suffering but encourages him to not be afraid.
 Jesus reveals to James that he (James) will be seized and face three toll collectors who take away souls by theft.
 Jesus instructs James to respond to their questioning by declaring himself a son of the Pre-existent Father and from the Pre-existent One.
 James should also acknowledge that the alien things they ask about are not entirely alien but are from Achamoth, who is the female and mistress of those things.
 Jesus explains that Sophia is the mother of Achamoth and the source of the imperishable knowledge that will redeem James.
 Jesus identifies himself and all the sons of the Pre-existent One as known by the disciples and hidden within them.
 Jesus instructs James to hide these things within himself and to reveal them to Addai, who will write them down and eventually pass them to Levi and his two sons.

 James is reassured by Jesus that his soul will return to the Father after he is attacked by the archons.
-He asks about the seven women who were the Jesus's disciples.
+He asks about the seven women who were Jesus's disciples.
 Jesus discusses the spirits of thought, counsel, knowledge, and fear, and recalls a confrontation with the archon Adonaios.
 Jesus encourages James to cast away bitterness and lawlessness, and to beware of those who envy him.
 Jesus tells James to encourage Salome, Mariam, Martha, and Arsinoe.
 At the end of the text, James rebukes the archons before unknown speakers argue over the apparent martyrdom of James.